Spidy123222/iOS-Debugging-JIT-Guides/README.md

 *Note: Some of these methods can work on lower versions with less convenience by having to be tethered to a compter during the whole time, so it is recommended to use these on iOS 13 and above.*

-**NOTICE: Currently All Below tutorials use a computer of some sort!**
+**NOTICE: Currently All Below tutorials use a computer of some sort!
+However there is a few that only need a pair file and that's all rest is no computer**

 ## FAQ